tcosolutions/betterscan/README.md

 "Extending Semgrep with custom rules is simple, since Semgrep rules look like the source code you’re writing.
 Writing custom rules with SonarQube is restricted to a handful of languages and requires familiarity with Java and abstract syntax trees (ASTs)."

-"Semgrep supports user-defined autofixes; SonarQube does not.
-Semgrep focuses on speed and ease-of-use, making analysis possible at up to 20K-100K loc/sec per rule.
+"Semgrep focuses on speed and ease-of-use, making analysis possible at up to 20K-100K loc/sec per rule.
 SonarQube authors report approximately 0.4K loc/sec for rulesets in production."

 Source: semgrep's website